 About Pittsburgh PA Photographer Terry Clark

-Based in Pittsburgh, Terry has traveled the world for more than 35 years creating story-telling images.
+Based in Pittsburgh, Terry has traveled the world creating story-telling images.
 He's worked with some of the best colleges and universities in the United States, Fortune 500 corporations and publications like The New York Times, Washington Post, The Guardian, London Sunday Times, Newsweek and Sports Illustrated.
 Terry has photographed kings, presidents, business leaders and people from all other walks of life.

 In every portrait, he strives to capture the essence that lies within each of us, the humanity, the empathy, joy or sorrow.
 As a documentary photographer, Terry shoots for the truth, the candid, unposed moment that reveals the narrative.
 He seeks story-telling images that shine a bright light on the subject for his clients.